-What are the basic requirements for New Zealand citizenship?
+What are the basic requirements for New Zealand citizenship in 2023?

-    A person who wants to apply for the New Zealand citizenship by investment or

-    by other legal options has to comply with a set of requirements that can

-    demonstrate the fact that the respective person has the necessary traits for

-    becoming a citizen.
-Although each legal pathway to citizenship in this

-    country can have different requirements, there are some basic conditions

-    applicable to all foreigners.
+A person who wants to apply for the New Zealand citizenship by investment or by other legal options has to comply with a set of requirements that can demonstrate the fact that the respective person has the necessary traits for becoming a citizen.
+Although each legal pathway to citizenship in this country can have different requirements, there are some basic conditions applicable to all foreigners.

 For instance, one has to have basic English capabilities – both in writing and speaking, as this is the national language in New Zealand.
 Typically, a person applying for the New Zealand citizenship by investment will have to provide documents showing the language proficiency, as stated by the New Zealand Government.
 The person must also have obtained a New Zealand residence permit.